cash2one/automation-scripts/README.md

 ### samba-configurator
 Samba installer and configurator for CentOS7.
-This script will manage everything is needed to have samba up and running: it will install packages, add share to samba configuration, setup selinux booleans (for samba in read only mode), add appropriate selinux target label on shared directory and files, and add "samba" service to the selected firewalld zone (by default is the "home" zone, change it as you like).
+This script will manage everything is needed to have samba up and running: it will install packages, add share to samba configuration, setup appropriate selinux target label on shared directory and files, and add "samba" service to the selected firewalld zone (by default is the "home" zone, change it as you like).

 ### wp_deploy